 1. Opt for a home loan balance transfer

-If you have already taken a home loan and now find much better deals being offered, do not worry, as this does not mean that you have missed out on them.
-If the current home loan rates are lower than your current plan’s rate, there is always an option to opt for a home loan balance transfer.
+If you have already taken a home loan and now find much better deals, do not worry, as this does not mean you have missed out on them.
+If the home loan rates are lower than your current plan’s, opting for a home loan balance transfer is always possible.
 This involves transferring the outstanding loan amount from one lender to another.
-Many borrowers choose to share their home loans for lower interest rates as even a slight difference in the rate can make quite the difference in the loan EMI payments.
+Many borrowers choose to share their home loans for lower interest rates, as even a slight difference in the rate can make quite the difference in the loan EMI payments.

 2. Try for a higher down payment